tie-set/stadle_docs/docs/documentation.rst

 Configuration of Agent
 ------------------------

-This JSON file, for example `config_agent.json` file, is read by STADLE agents for initial setup.
+This JSON file, for example `config_agent.json` file, is read by STADLE admin and ML agents for initial setup.
 Here is the sample content of the JSON file.

 .. code-block::